amirrafie/RilekEngine/README.md

 # RilekEngine
-Trying out to make a game engine solo
+Trying out to make a game engine by myself.
+Lets see how this ends up and how long this will take.